-Join us as we host a candid conversation about lessons learned in the making of Ghost River, the Library Company’s first graphic novel.
+Join us as we host a candid conversation about lessons learned in the making of Ghost River: Fall and Rise of the Conestoga, the Library Company’s first graphic novel.
 This web-based symposium will feature author Lee Francis IV (Laguna Pueblo) and artist Weshoyot Alvitre (Tongva), who will reflect upon the use of Native American pop art to promote historical literacy and social justice.

-Register to receive the login credentials.
-Participants may join for any or all of the symposium.
+Participants may join for any or all of the webinar.

 Invocation by Curtis Zunigha (Delaware Tribe of Indians) and introductory remarks by Dr. Michael J. Barsanti (Edwin Wolf II Director, Library Company of Philadelphia).

 1:15-2:30: Ghost River Advisory Board